 Political risk, in its many manifestations, is one of the most salient concerns of international investors today.

+Not only are we living through unprecedented economic, social and political disruptions to everyday life as a result of the global coronavirus epidemic, but the ramifications for political risk interferences with international investments in particular are extensive.
+With nationalistic tendencies resurgent in many countries around the world, compounded by the coronavirus crisis with which governments are grappling in myriad ways, wealth and business owners are acutely aware of the risks of the new world to which they are awaking.
 Such risks are far from being confined to nationalisations or direct expropriations of international investments.
-More frequently, international investors in foreign countries can over time face materially different regulations and legal frameworks to those which informed - and perhaps even partially motivated - their investments in the first place.
+More frequently, international investors in foreign countries can over time face materially different regulations and legal frameworks to those which originally informed - and perhaps even partially motivated - their investments.
+Looking to the medium and longer term, there are also serious risks relating to fundamentally altered legal and economic frameworks applicable to international investors, as well as issues of the possible transformation of taxation regimes as governments look for new revenue sources to pay for their outlays.

-Issues of favouritism and discrimination frequently pose obstacles for international investors Changes in governments routinely throw up particular challenges for international investors.
+Issues of favouritism and discrimination frequently pose obstacles for international investors Perhaps more prosaically given these acute considerations, but no less important for international investors, changes in governments routinely throw up particular challenges.
 Such challenges can arise from host government political considerations that seem to bear little relation to the prospects or progress of the underlying investment projects.
 Issues of favouritism and discrimination frequently pose obstacles for international investors.